kodavatiSrikar/PerFeX-Personality-of-a-Facial-Expression/README.md

-# Dataset-for-facial-expression-of-personality
+# PerFeX: Personality of a Facial Expression

 ## Overview

-This work presents a large-scale standardized dataset of facial expressions in terms of action units.
-The personality traits detected are interpreted from the action units.
+This work presents a model that identifies a person's personality traits given facial action units, and a large-scale standardized dataset of facial expressions in terms of action units.
+The project employes an iterative approach to train two models (Hybrid Attention model and 1D-CNN model) that let them predict personality traits based on the the action units.

 ## Getting Started